Kilbau/LEO_Tools/README.md

   * *LEO*

 ## Installation:
+Download or clone this repo and place it somewhere safe.

 ### Method 1: houdini.env
 The houdini.env on Windows 10 should be located at c:/users/[username]/Documents/houdini[version]

-add following to the env

-change the LEO path to the downloaded directionary
+Add following to the env but change the "LEO" path to the downloaded directionary

 ```
 LEO="E:/Projects/LEO_Tools"